JacekWozniak12/shhh-silence/Readme.md

 It can be forced to have one selected ambience, which is useful in case of objects that are within two ambient groups and are not pickable, like for example doors.
 Those have AudioReverb zones as well.

 It creates AudioSource per AudioAmbienceItem with RequireComponent, so it is one AudioSource per item.
 I prefered having multiple AudioSource to handle multiple interactions as Opening, Picking Up, Closing or Turning On / Off.

+##### Snapshots
+AudioMixerSnapshots were created for audio managment, to determine where player is, and how many obstacles are for the audio (currently are only doors).
+Its not the best solution as it isn't scalable, but it can be reworked and reused with additional turning off / on AudioSource within area (so for example two houses can use same snapshots, but it requires more fiddling with level design).

 #### Player
 ##### FootstepController